justinchang1124/java-experiments/README.md

 # java-experiments

-My java projects from high school.
+My experiments with the Java programming language.